donnyhallman/future-proof-angular/README.md

 * Use Rule of 1: One component per file

 ## Reference Material
 I don't claim to know very much about AngularJS, but I'm providing some resources of the various blogs/articles that show practices to write components in Angular 1 and other future proofing techniques.
-Unfortunately, you will find some inconsistencies between them all in attempting to put together a coherant plan of attack.
-Use your best judgement, but hopefully after reviewing all the references an approach will form to best write the application for future upgrades.
+Unfortunately, you will find some inconsistencies between them all in attempting to put together a coherent plan of attack.
+Use your best judgement, but I hope that after reviewing all the references an approach will form to best write the application for future upgrades.

 ### Writing Components
 [Simple example of converting to component-based design](http://juristr.com/blog/2016/06/from-ngcontroller-to-components/)